onedata/op-worker/doc/design/files_monitoring/glossary.md

 ## Since Seq

 The starting Couchbase sequence number for a monitor or subscription.
-For catching monitors, this is `Last-Event-Id + 1`.
+For replay monitors, this is `Last-Event-Id + 1`.
 For main monitors without reconnection, this is the current database sequence.
 Learn more: [Reconnection](reconnection.md#routing-decision).